2dukes/PROJ_SSI_2122/tls/tls.md

 - As seen in the server certificate, the subject is `www.pinto2022.com` and the issuer is our CA with all the default parameters.

-Changing the `cadir` variable back to `/etc/ssl/certs` will throw a certificate verifition error because there will be no matching root CA in that folder.
+Changing the `cadir` variable back to `/etc/ssl/certs` will throw a certificate verification error because there will be no matching root CA in that folder.

 `handshake.py`